EGI-Federation/documentation/content/en/users/tutorials/oidc-agent-fedcloudclient-terraform/_index.md

 ---
-title: "Using Terraform with oidc-agent and fedcloudclient"
+title: "Automating with oidc-agent, fedcloudclient, terraform and Ansible"
 type: docs
-weight: 10
+weight: 150
 description: >
-  Step by step guide to Terraform with oidc-agent and fedcloudclient
+  Step by step guide to automating the deployment using Ansible with Terraform, oidc-agent and fedcloudclient
 ---

 ## Overview